 redone boxoffice area, new seating, new booth equipment, redesigned rear

-Theatres later acquired the theatre and operated it for years (with a yet another remodel in the
+Theatres operated the Vine for years (with a yet another remodel in the

 The